psaikido/hugle.uk/pages/prose/Thesium/130-dreamer.md

 "Yes, that is what I have chosen to call myself.
 How can I help you?"

-"For years I, along with all us Neemians, have believed that the Ship of Light and indeed all things, has an essence.
+"For years I, along with all us Neemians, have believed that the Ship of Light has an essence, along with all things.
 Recent events have made me uncertain.
 I still have a powerful feeling, an intuition maybe, that all this still has some meaning.
-There just simply HAS to be some point to it all.
+There just HAS to be some point to it all.
 I cannot accept this nihilism espoused by the Top Prof. Is there an essence or not?"

 The Abystery revolves slowly for a moment or two.